ABCBA TATTOO PROGRAM FAQs

 Do I receive any equipment with this course?

 All supplies required to complete this program will be provided as needed throughout the course.
-The tattoo kit is available for purchase upon successful completion of the program.
+We have 4 types of tattoo kits available for purchase upon successful completion of the program.

 Do you have accommodations?